How to make smart flooring choices for babies and toddlers – for the nursery and the play areas

 3. Cork flooring

 Cork is a wonderful option as it’s warmer and safer.
 It has some give in it, so if someone falls, it’s much safer.
 The cork also adds some insulation.
 Cork is eco friendly.
 You can learn more here and see how cork flooring is made.
 Organic cork flooring made by reputable manufacturers doesn’t emit any VOCs.

 The cork cushions any falls, and it bounces back into shape.
 It comes in a wide variety of colors and styles.
-Here’s a sample of one you can find on Amazon.

 4. Laminate flooring or Engineered Luxury Vinyl Plank